xamarinuniverse/XamarinUniversalLibrary/README.md

 Hi!
 Welcome to Xamarin Universal Library!

 This is a universal library that contains everything we need to know about the Xamarin universe.
-This is an open source project from the community to the community.
+Xamarin Universal Library is an open source project from the community to the community.

 Here you can find information about: